wftutorials/android-beginner-tutorial/README.md

 </menu>
 ```

 So in the `menu` element.
-We have enclosed an `item`.
+We have enclosed an `item` node.
 The `item` consists of an id, title and `orderInCategory`
 options.
 Finally we have `app:showAsAction="never"` which says whether or not the item should be shown.

 Now in our `MainActivity.java` lets load this menu.
 Add the code below.

 ```java
 @Override